 Each participant is responsible to know the race course.
 There will be volunteers and markings, but a little knowledge beforehand will go a long way.
 A course map is available on this website; no paper maps will be provided.
 All athletes are strongly advised to attend the pre-race informational meeting on Friday night before race day at 6:00pm at the city park band shell.
 If you have specific questions regarding the race/course, bring them to the pre-race meeting.

 Online Registration Is Open

 All wave starts will have different colored swim caps.
-The swim will begin at the east end of Cd’A City Park near the band shell and will continue clockwise.
+The Sprint Swim will begin at the east end of Cd’A City Park Beach near the bandshell and will continue counterclockwise.
 Please review entry points and the exit points before the swim starts.
 When exiting the swim, you will enter a chute to the transition where you will begin the bike course.
 Transition must be cleared by 6:55am.
 Swim cut-off time is 8:50am.

 Sprint Wave Start Schedule

 Please do not hesitate to delay your start to allow time for the crowd to move away from shore; we want you to be comfortable and feel safe in the water.
 While in the water, please remain calm and courteous to others.
 If you find yourself in trouble; please stop, remain calm and wave your arm for help.
 There is a great deal of help on the water and they will take care of you.
 PLEASE REMAIN CALM AT ALL TIMES.